impredicative/wrapdisc/README.md

 ## Limitations
 The current implementation has these limitations:
-* The wrapped objective function cannot be pickled, and so multiple workers cannot be used for optimization.
 * An unbounded in-memory cache is used over the original objective function, imposing a memory requirement.

 ## Links